Verdify

 Trust and procurement

-AI workflows should be defensible before they are scaled.
+Organization-owned AI capability should be defensible before it is scaled.

-Verdify helps operational teams design Verified AI systems with narrow access, explicit action limits, human approval, system-of-record authority, telemetry, and scorecards.
+Verdify helps operational teams design sovereign enterprise AI learning systems with narrow access, explicit action limits, human approval, system-of-record authority, telemetry, private evals, and feedback loops.
 This page gives buyers, security reviewers, and procurement teams the starting posture.

 Operating controls

-The trust model is built into the workflow, not appended later.
+The trust model is built into the learning loop, not appended later.

-Verdify's delivery artifacts make security, data, and governance review concrete enough for executives and technical owners to inspect.
+Verdify's delivery artifacts make security, data, governance, eval, and feedback review concrete enough for executives and technical owners to inspect.

 Data handling